 Secondary employees (grades 7-12) shall be provided a daily planning period equivalent to one (1) class period.
 Planning time will be prorated for less than full time employees.

 Beginning in the 2024-2025 school year, employees shall be compensated at per diem after the loss of any planning period, planning break and/or specialist time.
-Loss of time applicable in this section shall be accured to a daily total then rounded up to the nearest fifteen (15) minute increment for payment purposes.
+Loss of time applicable in this section shall be accrued to a daily total then rounded up to the nearest fifteen (15) minute increment for payment purposes.
 The use of preparation time shall generally be determined by the individual employee.
 The District may use preparation time for PLC, coaching, and other training purposes.
 When the District intends to use preparation time for such training/coaching, three (3) days notice will be provided to the employee and an agenda of the meeting/training will be provided with the notice.

 Employees who are required in the course of their employment to travel between buildings shall be scheduled to provide sufficient time for such travel, which shall not detract from either their lunch or planning period.